oVirt/ovirt-site/source/event/workshop/kvm-forum-workshop-oct-2014.html.md

 With that in mind, we are pleased to announce that registration is now open for the 2014 oVirt Workshop!

-The 2014 oVirt workshop will be co-located with the [KVM Forum](//events.linuxfoundation.org/events/kvm-forum) in [Düsseldorf, Germany](//ow.ly/BPSnM) on Ocober 16, 2014.
+The 2014 oVirt workshop will be co-located with the [KVM Forum](//events.linuxfoundation.org/events/kvm-forum) in [Düsseldorf, Germany](//ow.ly/BPSnM) on October 16, 2014.
 This workshop is designed to encourage collaboration in our community, lay the foundation for best practices in oVirt use, convey end-user stories, and help answer questions about the project from both a developer and user's perspective.

 Attendees can register free-of-charge to the Workshop alone by clicking the button below.
 Registrants of [LinuxCon EU](http://events.linuxfoundation.org/events/linuxcon-europe/extend-the-experience/co-located-events), [CloudOpen Europe](http://events.linuxfoundation.org/events/cloudopen-europe/extend-the-experience/co-located-events), [Embedded Linux Conference](http://events.linuxfoundation.org/events/embedded-linux-conference-europe/extend-the-experience/co-located-events), and [KVM Forum](http://events.linuxfoundation.org/events/kvm-forum/extend-the-experience/co-located-events) can also add this free Workshop to their itineraries when registering for these events.